PyData Berlin 2017

 Matti Lyra gave an interesting talk on how to evaluate unsupervised models, mostly focused on how to evaluate topic models generated from LDA.
 He went through the proposed evaluation methodologies and described the pros and cons of each one of them.
 Slides are available here

-Roelof Pieters from creative.ai presented a talk about AI assisted creativity, mainly focusing on how generative models based on neural networks can be used to generate text, audio, speech, and images.
-The talk was focused on how to use these models has an augmentation tool and not an automation tool.
-It also presented a good history and a time-line on machine learning assisted art generation.
+Roelof Pieters from creative.ai presented a talk about AI-assisted creativity, mainly focusing on how generative models based on neural networks can be used to generate text, audio, speech, and images.
+The talk was focused on how to use these models as an augmentation tool and not an automation tool.
+It also presented a good history and a timeline for machine learning-assisted art generation.

 Developments in Test-Driven Data Analysis

-Nick Radcliffe presented something which is new to me and grab my attention: Test-driven data analysis (TDDA), inspired in test-driven development.
-The TDDA library allows keep you data clean and to automatically discover constraints and validation rules.
+Nick Radcliffe presented something which is new to me and grab my attention: Test-driven data analysis (TDDA), inspired by test-driven development.
+The TDDA library allows keeping your data clean and automatically discover constraints and validation rules.
 TDDA web site and GitHub project page.
 Slides are available here.

 What does it all mean? - Compositional distributional semantics for modelling natural language

-Lev Konstantinovskiy from RaRe Technologies gave on overview of the different methods to generate embeddings: Word2Vec, FastText, WordRank, GloVe and some of the wrappings existent in gensim.
+Lev Konstantinovskiy from RaRe Technologies gave an overview of the different methods to generate embeddings: Word2Vec, FastText, WordRank, GloVe and some of the wrappings existent in gensim.

 On Bandits, and, Bayes swipes: gamification of search